-The following is an attempt to give you a flavour of how I would approach our counselling sessions, bearing in mind the fact that as each client is unique, so too is each counselling relationship.
+The following paragraphs attempt to give a flavour of how I would approach our counselling sessions, bearing in mind the fact that as each client is unique, so too is each counselling relationship.

 Our counselling relationship will be the main therapeutic ‘tool’.